jvanwynen/Android_Jokes/README.md

 # About Joke application

+This is an Android application to store, sort, rate and search Jokes.
+It also provides you with the possibility get jokes from an online database.

 In this project I build an Android application using MVVM architecture.
 I used some Jetpack libraries, Kotlin Coroutines and Dagger Hilt.
 The app uses the [Joke API](https://jokeapi.dev/) as a remote data source.

 # Screenshots